 Body positive parenting

+Our society is steeped in weight stigma.
 Many of us make body-based, weight-stigmatizing comments without even thinking of it – it’s just a part of our culture.
-But if a parent can learn to stop these automatic statements, we can help our child reduce the focus on the body as a signal of “goodness” and even “health” and instead help them recognize that they are inherently worthy.
+But if a parent can learn to stop these automatic statements, we can help our child reduce the focus on the body as a signal of “goodness” and even “health” and instead help them recognize that they are inherently worthy, and fat is not the worst thing a person can be.
+This approach will reduce eating disorders since fatphobia is a known contributor.

 Here are some things we recommend parents stop doing to create a body positive environment for their children:

 Look at those abs!
 She has a tummy roll.
-Your legs are so strong.
+Your legs are so long.
 You have such a tiny waist.
 She has huge thighs.

-Don’t talk about body parts in relation to your own body, your child’s body, or any other person’s body.
+We are not objects, but whole people.
+Avoid picking apart human beings based on their individual body parts.
+Don’t do this with your own body, your child’s body, or any other person’s body.
 Human beings are much more than any one part of themselves.
-While these comments may seem positive of “factual,” they bring the focus onto the body, and one of our goals in eating disorder treatment is to bring the focus deeper into the self.
+While these comments may seem positive of “factual,” they bring the focus onto the body, and one of our goals is to develop a holistic view of health and bodies rather than a parts-based perspective.

 2. Do not provide feedback on weight loss